planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Use

 This catch-all Action covers miscellaneous feats, normally using a device, tool, or item.
-For example, pulling a sticky lever, forging a famous painting, starting an unfamiliar vehicle, fixing a car, picking a lock, etc. For trivial but Round-consuming Actions like reloading a weapon or pulling a lever, this is usually unchecked.
-Otherwise, Check a relevant CONCEPT vs. a fiat Difficulty.
-Let a failure stand - move the story along instead of allowing retries.
+Pulling a sticky lever, forging a famous painting, starting an unfamiliar vehicle, fixing a car, picking a lock, etc. For trivial but Round-consuming Actions like reloading a weapon or pulling a lever, this is usually unchecked.
+Check MOTIVE vs. a fiat Difficulty, unless they have a better relevant CONCEPT.
+Let a failure stand - move the story along and retry only when something related to the attempt changes.

-**Check:** FOCUS vs. Difficulty
+**Check:** MOTIVE vs. Difficulty

 {: .outcomes }

-> -   **Success:** Uses the item properly.
+> -   **Success:** Completes the task as intended.
-> -   **Edge:** Quicker, better, with flair, etc.
+> -   **Edge:** Quicker, better, with flair, add bonus features, etc.
 > -   **Failure:** The task is harder than it looks.
 > -   **Twists:** Delay (gonna need more time here!), break tools, attract
->     unwanted attention.\*
+>     unwanted attention, weird flaw, lower Resources., etc. \*

 A party may split a lengthy Use project into smaller ones with varying Difficulties.
 This allows for incremental progress and taking advantage of specialized assistants.
 Naturally, the more people in a cohesive team working on a project, the less time it will also take.

-Vehicle repairs face a Difficulty equal to their FRAME, making it troublesome to maintain big machines in the field.
-A proper garage for that vehicle type should ease the Difficulty down to a more manageable level.
-It takes about a day to fix one die of negative Mettle penalty.
+Vehicle repairs face a Difficulty equal to their listed Speed, making it challenging to maintain high-tech fast machines in the field.
+Failure means the vehicle is scrap, success means it is at least salvageable for later attempts, and every Edge repairs it by clearing a point of damage penalty.
+A garage kitted out for that type of vehicle grants a bonus.

 ## Scenery